 Are you living in a small space with more stuff than you know what to do with?
 Having a hard time staying organized?
 You’re not alone at all.
 Since the living spaces available in many cities appear to be getting smaller as populations grow, lots of folks are learning how to get by with less space — and it’s a challenge.
 It means, in a nutshell, that we need to use every space-saving trick we can find to make our tiny dwellings livable.
 To help out with some ideas for your teeny tiny space, we consulted some experts and found some great strategies – here are 19 of them:

-When unsure of how to de-clutter a small space, it’s helpful to reflect on the wisdom of an expert like Felice Cohen, a professional organizer in New York City.
+When unsure of how to declutter your home – especially one with limited space – it’s helpful to reflect on the wisdom of an expert like Felice Cohen, a professional organizer in New York City.
 Felice advises us that, “Unless you can eat it, use it, or wear it, get rid of it…”, while the renowned Marie Kondo’s perspective involves keeping only what you absolutely love and tossing the rest.
 We agree with both of these mindsets, especially when dealing with organizing small spaces.

 It’s extremely important to keep tiny spaces impeccably organized with everything in its place.
 This means getting rid of anything you don’t use so that you have sufficient space to do so.
 Use of the space itself is also pertinent.
 Let’s take a look at some brilliant space-saving ideas:

 Stack baskets, wire bins, or other storage containers in and under sneaky spots for optimal use of space.
 Click into each link for an example of each space-saving strategy below: